 MIND THE GAP | Darrin Henry

+The train track running through the narrow Train Street in Hanoi was something we just HAD to experience for ourselves.
 As photographers, every now and again we capture an image where the process behind the ‘click’ is almost more interesting than the photo itself – this is what ‘Right Click’ is all about, revealing the story behind the picture.
 We also have a video to go with this post.